algobulls/pyalgotrading/docs/pyalgotrad/prerequisites.md

     ---

 !!!
 Tips
-    * It is a good idea to setup a virtual environment first
+    * It is a good idea to set up a virtual environment first
     * Install Python 3.7+
     * Once Python is installed, most packages are easily installed in your venv using `pip install` command
     * `pip install TA-Lib`